 Eligible members are entitled to reimbursement of expenses for travel to and from the city where a meeting is held.
 Normally, expenses may be claimed for the day(s) of a meeting plus one day before and one day after, with the understanding that every effort is made to keep the claim reasonable.

-- Lowest logical airfare, including seat sales, Saturday night stayover, and “overlapping” tickets.
+- Members are expected to book at the lowest logical airfare, including seat sales, including Saturday night stayover, and “overlapping” tickets, where applicable.
+Members are not obligated to select “basic” fares, which do not allow for flight changes/cancellations even for a fee.
 If there is no airport at the point of departure, transportation to the nearest airport can be added;

-- Reasonable taxi, bus and public transportation costs, and first-class train fare;
+- Reasonable taxi, bus and public transportation costs, and business class train fare;

 - Per diems for meals based on Treasury Board directives, where not provided by hosts, at a conference, or during train and air travel.
 Rates are updated twice per year & published on CAUBO’s website.
 Rates published are in Canadian dollars but adjusted based on the spot exchange rate + 2.5% credit card FX fees for international travel.
 The rate shall be the average of the rates applicable on the initial date into the country and the final date out of the country;